BLOG

 What is executive coaching?

-Unlike training, coaching focuses very specifically on the issues that an executive wants to work through.
-Thus it becomes a speedy way to improve skills and achieve personal and professional objectives.
+This coaching focuses very specifically on the issues that an executive wants to work through.
+Thus it becomes a speedy way to improve skills and to achieve personal and professional objectives.

 The executive coach gives the executive feedback and a new perspective that enables them to set goals and work towards them.
 The coaching sessions use objective feedback to drive the executive's thought processes forward through their issues.